DragonSenses/Curiosity/TypeScript/5. Object Types/object-types.md

 ### The `ReadonlyArray` Type

-The `ReadonlyArray` is a special type that describes arrays that shouldn’t be changed.
+The `ReadonlyArray` is a special type that describes arrays that shouldn't be changed.

 ```ts
 function doStuff(values: ReadonlyArray<string>) {